version 1.0.0, 2014-07-07 : Initial version

 # eth1 cat << __EOF__ > /etc/sysconfig/network-scripts/ifcfg-eth1 DEVICE=eth1 BOOTPROTO=none ONBOOT=yes MASTER=bond0 SLAVE=yes USERCTL=no __EOF__ # eth2 cat << __EOF__ > /etc/sysconfig/network-scripts/ifcfg-eth2 DEVICE=eth2 BOOTPROTO=none ONBOOT=yes MASTER=bond0 SLAVE=yes USERCTL=no __EOF__

-Finally, restart the network service (service network restart
+Finally, restart the network service (service network restart) or just put

 for the bond0 interface.